Pope Sixtus V: Franciscan

 At the age of 9 years, Felice returned to Montalto to join his uncle in the Franciscan Convent of San Francesco delle Fratte.
 At the age of 12, he was initiated as a novice of the Franciscan Order, assuming the name of Fra Felice (Friar Felix) in 1535, maintaining his birth name.
 From this year, he started philosophical and theological studies, moving between different convents of the Order.
-He finally completed his studies in the Franciscan Magna Domus of Bologna on September 1544.
+He finally completed his studies in the Franciscan Magna Domus of Bologna in September 1544.
 Three years earlier he had been ordained as a deacon.

 About 1552 he was noticed by Cardinal Rodolfo Pio da Carpi, Protector of the Franciscan order, Cardinal Ghislieri (later Pope Pius V) and Cardinal Carafa (later Pope Paul IV), and from that time his advancement was assured.
 He was sent to Venice as inquisitor general of the Venetian Holy Inquisition, but was so severe and conducted matters in such a high-handed manner that he became embroiled in quarrels.
 In 1560, the Venetian government asked for his recall.

 After a brief term as procurator of his order, he was attached in 1565 to the papal legation to Spain headed by Cardinal Ugo Boncompagni (later Pope Gregory XIII) which was sent to investigate a charge of heresy levelled against Bartolomé Carranza, Archbishop of Toledo.
 The violent dislike which Peretti conceived for Boncompagni had a marked influence on his subsequent actions.
 He hurried back to Rome upon the accession of Pius V, who made him apostolic vicar of his order and then, in 1570, cardinal.

 Cardinal

 During the pontificate of his political enemy Gregory XIII (1572–1585), Cardinal Montalto, as he was generally called, lived in enforced retirement, occupied with the care of his property, the Villa Montalto, erected by Domenico Fontana close to the cardinal's church on the Esquiline Hill, overlooking the ancient Baths of Diocletian.
 The first phase (1576–1580) of the building was enlarged after Peretti became pope and was able to clear buildings to open four new streets in 1585–86.
 The villa contained two residences, the Palazzo Sistino or "Palazzo di Termini" and the casino, called the Palazzetto Montalto e Felice.

 This clearance programme was an undoubted gain in the relief it brought to the congestion of the crowded medieval city.
 Clearly, however, Romans displaced by it were furious, and resentment was still felt centuries later until the decision was taken to build Roma Termini railway station, inaugurated by Pope Pius IX in 1863, on the site of the Villa, which became doomed to destruction.

 Cardinal Montalto's other occupation at this period was with his studies, one of the fruits of which was an edition of the works of Ambrose.
-As pope he would personally supervise the printing of an improved edition of Jerome's Vulgate.
+As pope, he would personally supervise the printing of an improved edition of Jerome's Vulgate.